marronnier-party/fiesta/REFACTORING_PLAN.md

 **Impact:** Thinner actions, easier testing, better separation of concerns.

+**Status:** ⏸️ DEFERRED - Service object extraction not yet implemented (lower priority, would be more of a larger refactor)

 ---

-### 5.2 Extract Duplicate Event Lookup Logic in Guests::Rsvp
+### 5.2 Extract Duplicate Event Lookup Logic in Guests::Rsvp ✅ COMPLETED

 **Issue:** Event loading with preloading happens twice identically.